tripl-ai/arc/docs-src/content/tutorial/index.md

 - a taxi that has moved a distance should have charged greater than $0.
 - a taxi that has charged greater than $0 should have moved a distance.
-- a taxi that has charged will have at least 1 passenger.
+- a taxi that has moved a distance should have at least 1 passenger.

 That means we can code rules to find these scenarios for reporting by setting the first value to `TRUE` (so that the job will always continue past this stage):